observablehq/runtime/README.md

 module1.variable().import("foo", module0);
 ```

-Now the variable `foo` is available to other variables in module *b*:
+Now the variable `foo` is available to other variables in *module1*:

 ```js
 module1.variable().define(["foo"], foo => `Hello, ${foo}.`);